Fast American Option Pricing using Nonlinear Stencils: Introduction

 An \highlight{option} is a two-party financial contract that gives one party (called the \highlight{holder}) the right (but not an obligation) to buy/sell (i.e., exercise) an asset from/to the other party (called the \highlight{writer}) at a fixed price (called the \highlight{strike/exercise price}) on or before an expiration date (called the \highlight{exercise/maturity date}).
 A \highlight{call option} gives the right to buy whereas a \highlight{put option} gives the right to sell.
 Also, based on the expiration date and the settlement rule, there are two major styles of options: \highlight{European} and \highlight{American}.
 A European option can only be exercised at the expiration date while an American option can be exercised at any time before that.

-The \highlight{option pricing} problem asks for assigning a \highlight{value} or \highlight{price} (also known as a \highlight{premium}) to an options contract based on the calculated probability that the contract will be exercised at expiration.
-The theoretical value of an option \cite{merton1973theory,smith1976option,bensoussan1984theory,galai1976option,black1973pricing,kumar2012analytical} is determined by its \highlight{stock price} $S$ (i.e., its current market price), \highlight{strike price} $K$, \highlight{risk-free rate of return} $R$ (i.e., the theoretical rate of return of the asset assuming zero risk), \highlight{dividend yield} $Y$ (i.e., a ratio telling how much dividends/year is paid out relative to $S$), \highlight{volatility} $V$ (i.e., how much the trading price varies over time), and the \highlight{time to expiration} $E$ (e.g., in days).
+The \highlight{option pricing} problem asks for assigning a \highlight{value} or \highlight{price} to an options contract based on the calculated probability that the contract will be exercised at expiration.
+The theoretical value of an option \cite{merton1973theory,smith1976option,bensoussan1984theory,galai1976option,black1973pricing,kumar2012analytical} is determined by its \highlight{stock price} $S$ (i.e., its current market price), \highlight{strike price} $K$, \highlight{risk-free rate of return} $R$ (i.e., the theoretical rate of return assuming zero risk), \highlight{dividend yield} $Y$ (i.e., a ratio that shows how much dividend/year is paid relative to $S$), \highlight{volatility} $V$ (i.e., how much the trading price varies over time), and \highlight{time to expiration} $E$ (e.g., in days).